01 of 07

 Wash red shiso leaves.

 Red-purple perilla is called akajiso (red shiso).
 Red shiso leaves traditionally used to dye pickled ume (Japanese apricots or plums).
-It's good to use 1/2 - 1 lb red shiso leaves for pickling 4 1/2 lb ume plums.
+It's good to use 1/2 to one pound red shiso leaves for pickling 4 1/2 pounds ume plums.
 First, wash the leaves well and drain in a strainer.Continue to 2 of 7 below.

 02 of 07